privacycg/CHIPS/README.md

 ## Non-goals

 - This document does not describe any changes to how a top-level site interacts with its own cookies.
+  For top-level site owners, most partitioned cookie use cases are covered by using SameSite=Lax/Strict instead.
+  However, there are uncommon cases where CHIPS may be useful to top-level site owners.
+  See [First-Party CHIPS](#first-party-chips) section below for more info.

 - This document does not describe a replacement for third-party cookies that are shared across different domains owned by the same first organization.
 For this use case, consider using [First-Party Sets](https://github.com/privacycg/first-party-sets).